kevinbarabash/live-editor-server/README.md

 separate tab, window, browser, or device.

 ## Demo ##
-Make sure you sign in using the same user account when opening both links.
-It may take a little bit of time for the program to start running the output window.
-If the editor is empty, that's okay... just write some code.  :)

-- <a href="http://elite-clover-821.appspot.com/editor" target="_blank">editor</a>
+After creating a program using the "Open Output Window" to see the changes in another window.
+You can also use the output URL in another winodw or on another device.

-- <a href="http://elite-clover-821.appspot.com/output" target="_blank">output</a>
+- <a href="http://elite-clover-821.appspot.com/" target="_blank">demo</a>

 ## Implementation Details ##
 The server is written in Python.
 It uses Google App Engine to serve files and